Published Mar 28, 2024 · Updated Mar 05, 2026

 What should institutions prioritise next?

 Prioritise operational stability and transparency.
-Freeze timetables earlier, run clash-detection before publication, standardise communications in one channel with a visible change log and protect minimum notice periods.
+Freeze timetables earlier, run clash detection before publication, standardise communications in one channel with a visible change log, and protect minimum notice periods.
 Fix days or blocks for full-time cohorts where feasible, and lift practices that work in part-time routes into full-time delivery.
 When change is necessary, provide mitigations immediately.
-Use student comment analytics to track progress through simple KPIs such as notice periods, change rates and time-to-fix.
+Use student comment analytics (see the student feedback analysis glossary for definitions) to track progress through simple KPIs, such as notice periods, change rates and time-to-fix.

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces timetable-related comments and sentiment over time, with drill-downs from provider to school, department and programme.
+Student Voice Analytics surfaces timetable-related comments and sentiment over time (see sentiment analysis for UK universities for how sentiment is measured), with drill-downs from provider to school, department and programme.
 It enables like-for-like comparisons by subject groupings and demographics, including anatomy, physiology and pathology, so teams can focus on the cohorts most affected.
-The platform produces compact, anonymised summaries for programme and timetabling teams, and export-ready outputs for boards and quality committees, helping you target freeze windows, clash detection and communication standards where they will have the greatest effect.
+The platform produces compact, anonymised summaries for programme and timetabling teams, plus export-ready outputs for boards and quality committees.
+That helps you target freeze windows, improve clash detection and raise communication standards where they will have the greatest effect.

 Request a walkthrough